robotics-erlangen/framework/README.md

 Install the _linter-luacheck_ package.

 ### Sublime Text 3
-Install _Package Control_, see https://packagecontrol.io/installation for
-instructions.
-Tohen use it to install _SublimeLinter_ and _SublimeLinter-luacheck_.
+Install _(Package Control)[https://packagecontrol.io/installation]_.
+Then use it to install
+- _SublimeLinter_
+- _SublimeLinter-luacheck_
+- _SublimeLinter-tslint_

 # Tests
-The lualinter checks and the strategy unit tests can be executed by running the following command inside the build folder
+To run the unit tests and linter, execute the following in your build folder
 ```
-cd build
 make check
 ```